kinvolk/kubernetes-enhancements/keps/sig-node/127-usernamespaces-support/README.md

 ### Configuring the Cluster ID Mappings

+This proposal considers two different ways to configure the ID mappings used for the `Cluster` mode.
+This is for discussion with the community and only one will be considered.

+#### Option 1: Configure in Kubelet Configuration File

 The ID mappings used for pods in `Cluster` mode are set in the kubelet configuration file.
 The file allows to set different ID mappings for user and group.
 Kubelet performs a check looking for configuration mistakes, like overlapping mappings, to prevent kubelet sending wrong ID mappings to the runtime.

+The following is an example a configuration file:

 ```
 apiVersion: kubelet.config.k8s.io/v1beta1